backtrackbaba/libdb.sh/README.md

-# pip-viewer
+# Libdb.sh
-Simple Application to display metadata of a list of pip packages
+Simple Application to display metadata of libraries used in any project.
+Currently supports Python / pip.
+Support for Node / npm is underway.

+Check out the application at [Libdb.sh](https://libdb.sh)

+## Tech Stack:
+- Python
+- Flask
+- Redis